tibs/markup-history/notes-per-slide.rst

 support their use by a wide community of projects, institutions, and individuals"

-Some mark up of the start of Swinburne's Sestina, showing the working of the ryhming scheme - ``rhyme="ababab"`` and then on each line the rhyming word and which part (a, b) of the rhyming scheme it is.
+Some mark up of the start of Swinburne's Sestina, taken from the poetry examples at `TEI By Example`_, showing the working of the ryhming scheme.

-Taken from the poetry examples at `TEI By Example`_.
+``rhyme="ababab"`` and then on each line the rhyming word and which part (a,
+b) of the rhyming scheme it is.

 .. _`TEI by example`: http://teibyexample.org/examples/TBED04v00.htm